Be More Chill (musical): Off-Broadway (2018)

 After mixed reviews in its out of town tryouts, the show did not receive another production.
 In early 2017, the show began to gain traction online.
 A cast recording of the original production entered Billboard Cast Album chart's Top 10 in July 2017.
-This led to the show getting an Off-Broadway production in 2018.
+This accomplishment and its workshop success led to the show getting an Off-Broadway production in 2018.

 Be More Chill ran Off-Broadway at the Irene Diamond Stage at the Pershing Square Signature Center.
 It began previews July 26, 2018, officially opening on August 9, 2018.
 It was originally scheduled to close on September 23, 2018, but was given a one-week extension after selling out and closed on September 30, 2018.
 This production featured several original cast members including Hsu, Salazar, Canonico, Carlson, and Marcus reprising their respective roles.
 New cast members included Will Roland as Jeremy, Jason Tam as the SQUIP, Britton Smith as Jake, Tiffany Mann as Jenna, and Jason "Sweettooth" Williams as Mr. Heere, and all other adult roles.
 The production also added Emily Marshall as music director.